 Are you saving for retirement?
 In that case, the answer has a bit more nuance to it.
 If you have access to a workplace retirement account like a 401(k) and your employer matches any contribution, consider that amount to be the floor of what you should be contributing.
 SmartAsset’s retirement calculator can also help you come up with a savings goal that you can use to track your progress.

 Where Should I Keep my Savings?

 When it comes to the right account for your savings, there’s likely more than one right answer.
 Checking accounts are good for day-to-day expenses, since most savings and money market accounts will have restrictions on withdrawals per month.
 For your emergency fund, a high-yield savings account is best.
 You’ll be able to keep the funds safe, but you’ll still be able to earn a decent interest rate.

 For retirement savings, you’ll want to contribute to an account designated for retirement savings like a 401(k) plan or an individual retirement account.
 These allow you to invest your contributions so you can earn a return that outpaces inflation.

 Tips for Saving More

-- But, you don’t want all your eggs in one basket either.
-If your savings account is creeping much higher than the average, you may consider some other places to park your money that will yield a greater return.
+- If your savings account is creeping much higher than the average – and has more than you need for emergencies – you may consider some other places to park your money that will yield a greater return.
 This may include a better savings account, certificates of deposit (CDs), money market accounts or bonds.

 - If you need help getting your savings on track, consider working with a financial advisor.
 A financial advisor can help you take control of your budget and create a financial plan.
-A matching tool like SmartAsset’s can help you find an advisor to work with to meet your needs.
-First you’ll answer a series of questions about your situation and your goals.
-Then the program connects you with up to three qualified advisors in your area.
+They can also help you get serious about investing your long-term savings.
+Use SmartAsset’s financial matchmaking service to find an advisor today.
+Just answer some questions about your financial goals and the program will match you with up to three qualified advisors in your area.

 Phsoto credit: ©iStock.com/AfricaImages, ©iStock.com/Rawpixel, ©iStock.com/tibor13